 - Have you decided on a major?
 Have you been admitted directly to the major you have chosen, or will you need to apply?
 Is admission to the major competitive?
 When will you have the grades you will need to be admitted?
 Delayed entry to a major—or extended pursuit of a major to which you are unlikely to gain admission—is a frequent cause for extended time in completing a degree.

 - Are you prepared and committed to succeed in the major you have chosen?
-Do you understand how your placement levels in English, mathematics, and foreign language may affect your time to graduation?
+Do you understand how your placement levels in English, mathematics and world language may affect your time to graduation?

 - Will you be employed a substantial number of hours during the academic year to help finance your education?
 Being a full-time student is a demanding full-time job, and you may find it necessary—perhaps desirable—to take lighter course loads while you are working in order to perform as well as you expect.
 This will, of course, extend the time it takes to complete a degree, but that may be the right choice for you.